When Do Skincare Products Expire?

 How to Tell If a Skincare Product Has Expired

-Regardless of whether or not a product has an expiration date or symbol on the packaging, it’s important to know that they don’t last forever.
-Most skincare products guarantee safety and freshness for two years, although some can last up to three years and others can last less (especially if they’re organic products).
+Regardless of whether it has an expiration date or symbol on the packaging, it’s important to know that they don’t last forever.
+Most skincare products guarantee safety and freshness for two years, although some can last up to three years and others can last less (especially if they’re organic).
 With all this variation, how can you tell if a skincare product has really expired?
 Here are the steps you can take to find out.

-2. Change in Consistency: It’s time to take note of a product’s consistency.
+2. Change in Consistency: It’s time to take note of the consistency.
 Is it thinner than it was when you originally opened it?
 Are the ingredients separating?
 Is there mold growing on it?
 Yikes.
 If that’s the case, toss it.

-4. Change in Scent: The final checkpoint is the scent of the product.
+4. Change in Scent: The final checkpoint is the scent.
 Does the product smell differently than it did when you purchased it?
 Does it smell rancid or just, well, not pleasant?
-If so, it’s time to toss it.
+If so, it’s time to trash it.

 What Happens If You Use Expired Skincare?